steven-mi/Recurrent-Models-of-Visual-Attention-TF-2.0/README.md

 TODO and will be added after implementing Bayessian Hyperparameter Optimization

 ## Some Words
 The paper Recurrent Models of Visual Attention is 5 years and received since then a lot of modification.
-I think the REINFORCE algorithm still a interesting "cheat" or "trick" to optimize for non differentiable variables which is why I tried to implement it.
-This implementation adds a very object oriented stile, thus every network can be swapped out - same as layers, loss functions, ....
+I think the REINFORCE algorithm still a interesting "cheat" or "trick" to optimize for non differentiable variables which is why I tried to implement and understand it.
+This implementation also has a very object oriented style, thus every class/module can be swapped out easily.